-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice had a mission statement and staff knew and understood the values. - The practice had a strategy and supporting business plans which reflected the vision and values and were regularly monitored.

 Governance arrangements

 The practice had an overarching governance framework which supported the delivery of the strategy and good quality care.
 This outlined the structures and procedures in place and ensured that: